 Domestic Flights from 6K Miles Each Way

-Over the last few years, American Airlines has begun selling domestic flights for as low as 6,000 miles each way – down from a previous norm of 7,500 miles or even 12,500 miles.
+Over the last few years, American Airlines started selling domestic flights for as low as 6,000 miles each way – down from the previous norm of 7,500 miles or even 12,500 miles.

 AA 6k award ticket FSD-SAT